 Awe, Postman’s Park.
 What a cute little place.
 And it’s nestled right behind St. Paul’s Cathedral.
 An unassuming park squished between some buildings, it commemorates those who died saving the lives of others.
 Just your average people.
 Another small space tucked away and hidden from the downtown hustle and bustle.
 Stroll on through if you have a few extra minutes in your day and want to get away from all the tourists.

 Punk.
 Rock.
 Yep, it’s Camden Town.
-Camden Town is a bit of a hike from Central London, but you could easily spend an afternoon there.
+Camden Town is a bit of a hike from Central, but you could easily spend an afternoon there.
 (We did.)
-Tons of gaudy stores with crazy, decked out storefronts.
+Tons of gaudy stores with crazy, decked out storefronts, and one of the most Instagrammable spots in London.
 Further down the road, you’ll find a whole indoor and outdoor marketplace you can get lost in.
 There are a bagillion restaurant options, a canal lock, and… another brewery, of course.
 Pay your tributes to the bronze Amy Winehouse statue while you’re there.

 Highgate Cemetery is definitely further afield, but a good place to take a break and go for a wander.
 It’s the burial place of Karl Marx, who actually has two graves—the original and the… “revitalized” one?
 (It’s a monument.)
 At any rate, loads of famous people buried there and a great photography spot.
 Only a small entrance fee to help maintain the grounds.

-Okay, so I can’t say that Borough Market is the most off-the-beaten-path item on this list, but it’s definitely the coolest market we went to.
+Okay, so I can’t say that Borough Market is the most off-the-beaten-path item on this list, but it’s definitely the coolest of the London street markets that we went to.
 And it’s on the South Bank, so it’s probably less frequented by people like you and I. (You know… tourists.)
 Just behind The Shard, the hustle and bustle and colors and smells will surely energize you.
 If the cheese samples haven’t already.